nadsbuhdha/portfolio-project-2/README.md

 Feature | Test | Outcome
 --- | --- | ---
-Question Hud | Question hud to indicate what question the player is on and update when next question appears | pass Scorehud | Score hud to update in realtime depending on correct or incorrect answer | Pass Question | New question to generate each time a question is answered | Pass Multiple Choice Answers | Answers to increase insize when hovered hover | Pass Multiple Choice Answers | Answers to highlight green if correct and Red if incorrect | Pass
+Question Hud | Question hud to indicate what question the player is on and update when next question appears | pass Scorehud | Score hud to update in real-time depending on correct or incorrect answer | Pass Question | New question to generate each time a question is answered | Pass Multiple Choice Answers | Answers to increase insize when hovered hover | Pass Multiple Choice Answers | Answers to highlight green if correct and Red if incorrect | Pass